vistle/vistle/README.md

      - in order to switch MPI implementations without requiring a recompilation of boost, we compile Boost.MPI together with Vistle

+- Botan:
+  [Crypto and TLS for Modern C++](https://botan.randombit.net/) is used for verifying HMACs during connection establishment, version 1 or 2 should work

 - **Python**:
   for interpreting Vistle scripts (.vsl), Python 2.7 and 3 should work.